-In terms of telecommunications, there are in total four mobile network operators,2 26 local fixed network operators3 and 260 external fixed telecommunications service providers4 serving Hong Kong's population of slightly over 7.38 million in a land area of approximately 1,000 square kilometres.5 The residential fixed line penetration rate is 92.06 per cent6 and the mobile subscriber penetration rate is 237 per cent.7 The competition for internet services is intense, with a total of 224 ISPs.8 The number of registered customer accounts with broadband access amounts to approximately 2.63 million and the household broadband penetration rate is 93 per cent.9 According to OFCA, there are approximately 2.16 million subscribers to licensed domestic pay-TV services in Hong Kong10 out of around 2.53 million households in Hong Kong.11 There are more than 46,100 public Wi-Fi access points in the city,12 and the numbers continue to grow.
+In terms of telecommunications, there are in total four MNOs,2 27 local fixed network operators3 and 241 external fixed telecommunications service providers4 serving Hong Kong's population of slightly over 7.44 million in a land area of approximately 1,000 square kilometres.5 The residential fixed line penetration rate is 89.60 per cent,6 and the mobile subscriber penetration rate is 248.2 per cent.7 The competition for internet services is intense, with a total of 249 ISPs.8 The number of registered customer accounts with broadband access amounts to approximately 2.67 million, and the household broadband penetration rate is 92.6 per cent.9 According to the Office of the Communications Authority (OFCA), there are approximately 2.17 million subscribers to licensed domestic pay-TV services in Hong Kong10 out of around 2.57 million households in Hong Kong.11 There are more than 56,600 public Wi-Fi access points in the city,12 and the numbers continue to grow.
 As these figures demonstrate, the use of telecommunications services is advanced and widespread in Hong Kong.